Clare Boothe Luce: Conservatism

 The Clare Boothe Luce Policy Institute (CBLPI) was founded in 1993 by Michelle Easton.
 The non-profit think tank seeks to advance American women through conservative ideas and espouses much the same philosophy as that of Clare Boothe Luce, in terms of both foreign and domestic policy.
-The CBLPI sponsors a program that brings conservative speakers to college campuses such as conservative commentator, Ann Coulter.
+The CBLPI sponsors a program that brings conservative speakers such as conservative commentator Ann Coulter to college campuses.

-The Clare Boothe Luce Award, established in 1991, is The Heritage Foundation's highest award for distinguished contributions to the conservative movement.
+The Clare Boothe Luce Award, established in 1991, is the Heritage Foundation's highest award for distinguished contributions to the conservative movement.
 Prominent recipients include Ronald Reagan, Margaret Thatcher, and William F. Buckley Jr.